-3. Summary of material accounting policies (Continued from previous page)
+3. Material accounting policy information (Continued from previous page)

 Modification of financial assets

 The Credit Union assesses the modification of terms of a financial asset to evaluate whether its contractual rights to the cash flows from that asset have expired in accordance with the Credit Union's derecognition policy.